racruz25/group_project/README.md

 The first section of our dashboard will include a background section which will give information on our topic and the purpose of the analysis, as well as the data and tools used to complete the analysis.
 Next will be a section that will include information about model selection and images from the analysis phase.
 The last major section will be the results section, where the focus will be a filterable table.
 The user will be able to filter the predicted game results by either one team, or the a specific matchup of two teams.
 This will be done by selecting a given team from a dropdown list to the left of the table.
 These dropdown lists will include a text input search feature so an individual will not have to scroll to find a given team.
 At the bottom of the page there will be a small section which will list the team members and include each user's email and links to each team member’s github profiles.

-HTML will be used along with Bootstrap for the general layout.
-Popper was used to create the searchable dropdown menus.
+HTML will be used along with Bootstrap for the general layout, and CSS will be used to style the dashboard.
+Popper will be used to create the searchable dropdown menus.
 Javascript will be used along with D3 to populate the filterable table.

 ## :basketball: Presentation